-While at DU, Fleming enjoyed working under Juli Parrish at the renowned Writing Center, where opportunities for creative pedagogy and experimentation were boundless.
-Fleming fondly recalls participating in and helping design professional-development courses on topics like advanced grammar and the Fulbright application process.
+While at DU, Fleming enjoyed working for Writing Center Director and Teaching Professor Juli Parrish at the renowned Writing Center, where opportunities for creative pedagogy and experimentation were boundless.
+Fleming fondly recalls participating in and helping design professional development courses on topics like advanced grammar and the Fulbright application process.
 Fleming also found her teaching assistant (TA) position for Daniels College of Business to be rewarding.

 “I loved working at the Writing Center, and I had incredible opportunities to TA for Daniels College of Business.
-I really appreciate all the time I got to spend learning from DU’s faculty as well as the opportunities I had to explore what I wanted for a future career,” says Fleming.
+I really appreciate all the time I got to spend learning from DU’s faculty as well as the opportunities I had to explore what I wanted for a future career,” Fleming says.

 During her tenure as an MA student, Fleming found comfort in the generosity of several professors who encouraged her research pursuits, including the examination of female visual narratives grounded in health, sexuality, politics and pop culture.
 She also explored African-American literature through the lenses of teaching and social response.

 “While at DU, I asked Associate Professor Tayana Hardin for more professional development classes on teaching, especially teaching African-American literature.
 She created a class focused on teaching, encouraged us to go to job talks, and emphasized constructive feedback on our teaching styles.
 This was such a unique class and shaped a lot of my experience,” Fleming says.